 The disadvantage of secret-key encryption is that it presumes two parties have agreed on a key and IV, and communicated their values.
 The IV is not considered a secret and can be transmitted in plaintext with the message.
 However, the key must be kept secret from unauthorized users.
 Because of these problems, secret-key encryption is often used together with public-key encryption to privately communicate the values of the key and IV.

-The .NET Framework provides the following classes that implement secret-key encryption algorithms:
+.NET provides the following classes that implement secret-key encryption algorithms:

-HMACSHA1 (This is technically a secret-key algorithm because it represents message authentication code that is calculated by using a cryptographic hash function combined with a secret key.
-See Hash Values, later in this topic.)
+HMACSHA256, HMACSHA384 and HMACSHA512.
+(These are technically secret-key algorithms because they represent message authentication codes that are calculated by using a cryptographic hash function combined with a secret key.
+See Hash Values, later in this article.)